This Program does not exist.

 The Sustainable Development Legal Initiative (SDLI), directed by Professor Paolo Galizzi, serves as a focal point within the Leitner Center and Fordham Law School for activities in the field of international sustainable development.
 Through its expertise in international law, legal education, research and practice, SDLI aims to promote the use of law to foster environmentally sound development and poverty eradication.

 This one-semester clinic exposes students to the realities and challenges of development work, through their very own hands-on development project.
 Fordham teams are partnered with law students in Sub-Saharan Africa to study international development law and policy and then research, design and implement their own proposal for a small-scale, sustainable legal project to promote development in Africa.

-The International Law and the Constitution Initiative, directed by Professor Catherine Powell, explores the relationship between internationalism and constitutionalism.
-The Initiative hosts public events and provides research and policy opportunities for scholars and students.Examples of projects the Initiative has supported are posted below.
+The International Law and the Constitution Initiative, directed by Professor Catherine Powell, explores the relationship between international law and constitutional law.
+The Initiative hosts public events and provides opportunities for students to work on law and policy projects.

 The Leitner Center, and before it the Crowley Program in International Human Rights, long have had a substantial interest in the promotion of fundamental rights and the rule of law in East Asia.
 Most members of the Center have a special interest in particular regions and sets of issues despite being generalist.

 The Tolan Fellowship is a post-graduate Fellowship that will fund a Fordham Law School graduate to work for an international human rights organization for one year.
 The Fellowship is intended to allow Fordham Law School graduates with a demonstrated commitment to international human rights and an interest in working in the field to gain practical work experience with an international human rights non-governmental organization or inter-governmental organization.